 FLASH COMICS had been a success for All-American Comics, one of two sister companies under the DC symbol along with National Comics, and in 1941 they began a new title for the character.
 Officially ALL-FLASH, the QUARTERLY was short-lived as the title soon became more frequent.
 This is one of my favorite logos from the All-American roster.
 ALL-FLASH is beautifully rendered in a dynamic brush style that looks appealing and fresh, though it was probably not rendered in single brush strokes as it appears.
 QUARTERLY is equally masterful square-ended letters, and the entire logo is in “show-card” style, meaning the kind of hand-lettering then very common in many places, from movie-theater lobbies to department stores to advertising in magazines.
 I have no idea who designed it, it looks unlike any other logos from the company, but it’s tempting to think it could have been designed by veteran letterer/designer Ira Schnapp, who had done plenty of show-card lettering in the past.
 We have no way of knowing if Ira worked on any All-American logos, but he could have.
+On the other hand, there are no other logos I know by Ira that are similar.
 The logo was slightly redrawn a few times for later issues, but always followed this model closely.

 By contrast, another new title and character from All-American was GREEN LANTERN, and his logo was a hot mess of ragged flames surrounding and emerging from poorly designed block letters.
 This logo is also unlike anything else the company put out, but in a bad way!
 My guess is that it’s by Green Lantern artist and co-creator Martin Nodell.
 The cover artist of this first issue is Howard Purcell, but looking closely, the GL face in the lantern, and the lantern itself in the logo are subtly different from what Purcell has drawn, which I think would eliminate him as the logo designer.
 And the fact that this logo was also used on all the inside stories drawn by Nodell cements the idea that it was his design.
 That’s my guess, anyway.